st-tu-dresden/inloop/CONTRIBUTING.md

 ## Automated testing

-The commands `make test` and `make coveragetest` run the complete test suite (the latter one additionally records code coverage).
+The commands `make test` and `make coverage` run the complete test suite (the latter one additionally reports code coverage).
 You can pass an optional `SUITE=` argument to `make` to narrow down the Python packages or modules which should be searched for tests:

     # runs all tests (15 sec)
-    make coveragetest
+    make coverage

     # runs unit tests (3 sec)
-    make coveragetest SUITE=tests.unit
+    make coverage SUITE=tests.unit

-    # generate and open HTML test report
-    make report

-**Tip**: Use `make watchmedo SUITE=tests.unit`, which watches for file changes in `inloop/` and `tests/` and re-runs the tests automatically.

 ## Rules for contributing code